billthefarmer/c-melodeon/Readme.txt

                               Melodeon
                               ========

-Simple one row melodeon emulator with no bass.
-Uses the standard PC keyboard function keys F1 - F12 as melodeon buttons, and the space bar as the bellows direction.
+Simple one row melodeon emulator with bass.
+Uses the standard PC keyboard function keys F1-F12 as melodeon buttons, the Control and Alt keys as bass buttons, and the space bar as the bellows.
 Unfortunately, depending on your luck, the keyboard on your PC may not detect more than two or three buttons pressed at once.
+I found an old keyboard worked much better.
 You can see what is going on in the bottom half of the melodeon window, which shows what keys the program thinks are pressed.